 •cli—Specifies the DPE CLI.

-The reboot command does not execute application shutdown hooks and kills Cisco BAC processes rather than shutting them down.
-While this action is not harmful to Cisco BAC, it may delay server start-up and skew certain statistics and performance counters.
+Note When the Solaris operating system is rebooted, the Cisco BAC process watchdog is first stopped, allowing Cisco BAC servers to shut down properly.
+To shut down or reboot the operating system, use the Solaris shutdown command.
+Remember, the Solaris reboot command does not execute application shutdown hooks and kills Cisco BAC processes rather than shutting them down.
+While this action is not harmful to Cisco BAC, it may delay server startup and skew certain statistics and performance counters.

 Administrator User Interface